strimzi/proposals/031-custom_authentication.md

 In addition, this would allow for even more complex setups, where it would be desired to have multiple SASL mechanisms enabled.

-For example, take the scenario where a user would like to support both scram-sha-512 and their own SASL mechanism:
+For example, take the scenario where a user would like to support both scram-sha-512 and their own custom SASL mechanism:

 ```
 listener.name.<listener-name>.ssl.keystore.location=/tmp/kafka/cluster.keystore.p12